gradle/gradle-talks/talks/enterprise-admin/src/slides/02-content.md

 ## Automation is personal

+* Only the simplest of software can be built in _near identical_ ways.
+* Convention over configuration let us stop inventing the wheel.
+* Rigid conventions inhibit innovation and efficiency.
+* Modern automation needs to be ambitious, effective and pervasive.

+---

 Only the simplest of software can be built in _near identical_ ways.
 However, “convention over configuration” let us stop inventing the wheel.

 On the other hand, rigid conventions very quickly inhibit innovation and efficiency.
 Building real world software is very often not a generally prescriptable affair, with custom functionality or compliance requirements.